Ottawa County, Michigan: Politics

 Ottawa County has long been the most consistently Republican county in Michigan and one of the most Republican in the country.
 The last Democratic presidential candidate to carry the county was George B. McClellan in 1864.
 In 1912, incumbent Republican president William Howard Taft lost the county to "Bull Moose Party" candidate and former Republican President Theodore Roosevelt.

 Being part of a local "Bible Belt", the county is very Republican even by the standards of traditionally Republican west Michigan.
 As a measure of how Republican the county has been since 1864, it has rejected Democratic presidential candidates even in national Democratic landslides.
 It was one of the few counties where Franklin Roosevelt was shut out in all four of his presidential bids, and was one of only three counties in the state to vote for Barry Goldwater over Lyndon Johnson in 1964.
 Lyndon Johnson won 45% of the county's vote, the last time a Democrat won at least 40% of the county's vote.
-During the 1986 gubernatorial election, it was the only county not to back James Blanchard for a second term.
-Historically, college town Holland was the only place where Democrats won the majority of residents, though Democrats have recently made gains in Grand Haven.
-It is also one of the few counties in Michigan that have swung leftward since 2016.
+In 2008, it was one of the only two counties in Michigan where Barack Obama did not win 40 percent of the county's vote, and his weakest county, being the only one where John McCain received more than 60 percent of the vote, as he won it by 24 points while Obama carried the state by 16.5 points.
+In 2024, Kamala Harris had the best performance of any Democratic presidential candidate in Ottawa County since 1964, though she still lost the county by 20 points.

+For decades, Ottawa County was entirely or mostly part of what is now the 2nd district, which stretched along the Lake Michigan shoreline from northern Allegan County to Cadillac from 1993 to 2023.
+After the 2020 census, however, the 2nd lost all but the county's northernmost tip, around Chester Township.
+The southern two-thirds of the county, including Holland and Zeeland, was merged with the Kalamazoo-based 4th district (formerly the 6th district).
+The 2nd's five-term incumbent, Republican Bill Huizenga, transferred to the 4th, while fellow Republican John Moolenaar transferred to the 2nd after his Midland-based district was dismantled.
+The northern third of the county, including Grand Haven and Allendale, was drawn into the Grand Rapids-based 3rd district, which is now represented by Hillary Scholten, the first Democrat to represent a significant part of the county in decades.